The National Institute for Communicable Diseases (NICD) in South Africa report a steady increase in influenza since April.

 The increase in case numbers has been identified in all 6 provinces where surveillance is conducted.
 As of 28 May 2023, the most commonly detected subtype and lineage is influenza A (H3N2) (146/272, 55%), followed by influenza A (H1N1)pdm09 (116/272, 43%) and, influenza B Victoria (3/272, 1%).

-Influenza A(H3N2), influenza A(H1N1)pdm09 and influenza B are seasonal influenza virus strains that are common in human populations.
-Influenza A(H1N1)pdm09, which is sometimes incorrectly referred to as “swine flu”, has been one of the circulating seasonal influenza strains following its emergence in 2009.
+Influenza A(H3N2), A(H1N1)pdm09, and influenza B are common seasonal influenza strains in humans.
+Influenza A(H1N1)pdm09, which is sometimes incorrectly referred to as “swine flu” has been one of the circulating seasonal influenza strains following its emergence in 2009.
 The term “swine flu” should not be used as it causes unnecessary panic.
-The clinical course of infection with this influenza strain and clinical management is similar to that of other influenza strains.
+The clinical course of infection and management of this strain is similar to other influenza strains.

 Although the majority of people with influenza will present with mild illness, influenza may cause severe illness, which may require hospitalization or cause death, especially in individuals who are at risk of getting severe influenza illness or complications.
 Groups at increased risk of severe illness or complications of influenza include pregnant women, people living with HIV, people with chronic illnesses or conditions like diabetes, lung disease, tuberculosis, heart disease, renal disease and obesity, the elderly (65 years and older) and children less than 2 years old.
 These groups should be encouraged to seek medical help early.